Showing posts with label Auto Insurance. Show all posts

 Actual Cash Value and Car Insurance

-The Actual Cash Value (ACV) of a vehicle is the amount that an insurance company will pay you if your car is totaled or stolen.
-It is calculated by taking the vehicle's replacement cost and subtracting depreciation.
-Depreciation accounts for factors such as wear and tear, age, and mileage, reducing the car's value from its original purchase price to its current market value.
+Actual Cash Value (ACV) is the amount an insurance company pays if your vehicle is totaled or stolen.
+It represents the vehicle’s current market value, calculated by subtracting depreciation from the cost to replace it with a similar model.
+Depreciation accounts for wear and tear, age, mileage, and other factors reducing the car’s value over time.
+Understanding ACV ensures you know what to expect from a claim.

 How is ACV Calculated?